robbytarigan/downr/posts/introducing-downr/index.md

 categories: downr
 ---

-downr is a **very** simple blogging engine written for people who like using [Markdown](https://en.wikipedia.org/wiki/Markdown) to write content and Git to maintain their source code and/or content files.
+downr updated is a **very** simple blogging engine written for people who like using [Markdown](https://en.wikipedia.org/wiki/Markdown) to write content and Git to maintain their source code and/or content files.
 The goals of downr are as follows:

 * Enable bloggers with Markdown syntax-driven blogging
 * Create an enjoyable experience for developer bloggers using [Visual Studio Code](http://code.visualstudio.com) or the [Visual Studio Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor) extension to author their content and maintain their site